LenaKlay/The-spatial-spread-and-the-persistence-of-gene-drives./README.md

 1) `Functions` contains the code to run the simulations (.py), as well as a `README.rmd` file detailing each function,

-2) `Outputs` stores the results of the simulations,
+2) `Outputs` stores the results of the simulations.

 3) `Migale` contains the code to run the heaviest simulations on the cluster Migale (INRAE, doi: 10.15454/1.5572390655343293E12) as well as some outputs of previous simulations.